 However, you’re probably wondering, if you can prep quiche ahead of time, how long is quiche good for?
 And what’s the best way to store and reheat quiche?

-Quiche is a savory French pie that’s a common dinner food.
+Quiche is a savory French pie dough based dish that’s a common dinner food.
 It typically consists of a mix of custard, cheese, meat, and vegetables baked in a pie crust.
 Then, it's served in slices.

 Quiche comes in all sizes, from whole pies to mini quiches that are the perfect finger foods at a party or brunch.
 A few common quiches are:

 Eggs are typically usable until they’re not.
-However, eggs will spoil quickly once cooked, which is why cooked quiche doesn’t have a long fridge life.
+However, the egg mixture within quiche will spoil quickly once cooked, which is why cooked quiche doesn’t have a long fridge life.